peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // 6
 ```

-`Function.prototype.bind` allows you to partially apply a function by passing it the arguments you want to fix.
+`Function.prototype.bind` lets you partially apply a function by fixing one or more arguments.

-For example, if you partially apply `add`,  fixing the first argument with a value of `10`, the result is a new function `addTen` that adds `10` to the remaining argument.
+For example, if you partially apply `add` and fix the first argument with `10`, you get a new function `addTen` that adds `10` to whatever you pass in.

 ```js
 const add = (a, b) => a + b